When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 This is usually either a thumb throttle or a traditional twist throttle.
-These are nearly always located on the right hand side of the handlebar.
+These are nearly always located on the right-hand side of the handlebar.

 What accessories do electric scooters usually have?

 Most electric scooters have a small kickstand, mudguards and lights.
 Even budget e-scooters will have a rear brake light.
-It’s likely that in future indicators may also be required by law.
+It’s likely that in the future indicators may also be required by law.

 What are the best tyres for an electric scooter?

 Some electric scooters have solid ‘honeycomb’ tyres – the main benefit of these is there is no risk of puncture, but they do not absorb road imperfections very well and don’t provide the most comfortable of rides.
-Traditional pneumatic tyres with inner tubes are far more common – these tyres usually have a bit of puncture protection, but I would advise maybe filling the tubes with a sealant or carry some tools and a spare inner tube just in case.
+Traditional pneumatic tyres with inner tubes are far more common – these tyres usually have a bit of puncture protection, but I would advise maybe filling the tubes with a sealant or carrying some tools and a spare inner tube just in case.

 Are electric scooters waterproof?

-Most high quality electric scooters are definitely going to be weatherproof, but there’s a big difference between being water resistant and waterproof.
+Most high-quality electric scooters are definitely going to be weatherproof, but there’s a big difference between being water-resistant and waterproof.

 If you live in a country that gets a lot of rain, then it’s inevitable you’ll be riding through standing water.
-Most decent e-scooters should be capable of being ridden through puddles and in rain, but always check with the manufacturer first.
+Most decent e-scooters should be capable of being ridden through puddles and in rain but always check with the manufacturer first.
 Budget e-scooters will often have a disclaimer stating ‘do not get wet’.
 Some more expensive brands will guarantee a degree of water protection.

-If you don’t know this either way, I would err on the side of caution and avoid the wet if possible.
+If you don’t know this, either way, I would err on the side of caution and avoid the wet if possible.